DBE & ACDBE Eligibility Requirements in California (2026)

 Small Business Requirement

 The firm must be an existing for-profit "Small Business Concern" as defined by the Small Business Administration (SBA) regulations (13 CFR Part 121).
-SBA size standards vary by NAICS code.
-Additionally, average annual gross receipts (including affiliates) over the previous three fiscal years must not exceed the USDOT cap, currently $30.72 million (adjusted for inflation — verify current threshold at ucp.dot.ca.gov).
+SBA size standards vary by NAICS code, so the dollar or employee limit that applies depends on the work your firm performs.
+Additionally, the firm's average annual gross receipts (including affiliates) over the previous three fiscal years must not exceed the USDOT cap, currently $30.72 million (adjusted periodically for inflation — verify the current threshold at ucp.dot.ca.gov).

 51% Ownership Requirement

 The firm must be at least 51% owned by one or more socially and economically disadvantaged individuals.
 For corporations, this means 51% of each class of voting stock and 51% of aggregate stock.
 For partnerships, 51% of each class of partnership interest.
 For LLCs, 51% of each class of member interest.
-Ownership must be real, substantial, and continuing.
+Ownership must be real, substantial, and continuing — not pro forma.
+Certifiers look behind the cap table at how the ownership was acquired, whether the disadvantaged owner shares in profits and losses proportionate to that interest, and whether the ownership is funded by the owner's own contributions of capital or expertise rather than a transfer from a non-disadvantaged spouse or relative made solely to obtain certification.

 Independence & Control